The goal of the Site Hazard Assessment (SHA) is to investigate and analyze potential hazardous waste sites in Thurston County.

 Investigate reports of illegal drug lab sites.
 Assess properties for contamination, sample, determine fitness for continued occupancy, post notices

 as required by law, review clean-up plans and final clean-up reports.
 Staff coordinates with law enforcement, Ecology, the Department of Health, the

 Thurston County Prosecuting Attorney’s Office, and others.
-For more information, see the WA State Dept of Health
+For more information, see the Washington State Department of Health

 Health and Safety Plan

 A health and safety plan is developed by the County to assure the safety of site investigators concurrently with the sampling and analysis plan.
 The Plan

 will be written in accordance with all State and Federal Rules and Regulations.